Join Our FREE Live Webinar

 What Are The Wholesaling Laws In Iowa?

-The concept of 'wholesaling' real estate is not specifically mentioned in Iowa’s real estate law.
+Iowa's real estate law does not mention the concept of 'wholesaling' real estate.
 Various meanings are often attributed to the concept, depending upon the individual describing the act of real estate wholesaling.

-Additionally, Iowa Code 543B.3 states those actions that define an Iowa real estate broker
+Additionally, Iowa Code 543B.3 states that actions that define an Iowa real estate broker include selling, exchanging, purchasing, renting, or leasing real estate.

 To wholesale real estate in Iowa, an investor/wholesaler must proactively avoid acting in a manner that would require a real estate license as delineated in the selected legal provisions noted above.